-A student must complete graduation requirements under provisions of a Graduate Catalog within a six-year period.
-If a student does not complete graduation requirements within this time frame, he or she will be required to meet the graduation requirements of the current Graduate Catalog.
+A student must complete graduation requirements under provisions of the graduate catalog within a six-year period.
+If a student does not complete graduation requirements within this time frame, he or she will be required to meet the graduation requirements of the current graduate catalog.